International Politics BSc

 About the Course

-This degree focuses on politics in an international context.
 As well as providing a foundation in the approaches to, and theories of, politics and international relations, the programme will develop your understanding of the importance of politics in a globalising and integrating world.

 This degree is designed to enable you to study international affairs in their political and historical contexts.